 Another key task for February is pre-emergent weed control.
 Using herbicides during this period can prevent the appearance of stubborn weeds like crabgrass and other varieties that easily spread across the lawn.
 Applying pre-emergent herbicides before the temperatures rise and weeds germinate can significantly reduce their population during spring and summer.

 Although fertilizing is usually recommended later in the year, February is the time to plan the application of fertilizers that suit the condition of your lawn.
-Depending on soil analysis and pH levels, you may consider adding organic or specialized fertilizers to help the grass maximize its growth potential during spring.
+Depending on soil analysis and pH levels, you may consider adding organic or chemical fertilizers to help the grass maximize its growth potential during spring.

 March